cristiandherrera/cristiandherrera/README.md

 <p align="center">
-  Hello, I'm Crisitian Herrera, a Web Developer from California
+  Welcome, I'm Crisitian Herrera, a Web Developer from California
   <br />
 <!--   <br />
   🎓 I'm currently studying for a bachelor's degree in Computer Science -->